devenv/notion-snippets-raycast/README.md

 ### 5. Configure Extension

 1. Install the extension from Raycast Store
-2. Use the **"Setup Helper"** command for guided configuration
+2. Use the "Setup Helper" command for guided configuration
-3. Enter your Notion API Key and Database ID (use the helper to extract Database ID from URL)
+3. Enter your Notion API Key and Database ID
 4. Set your preferred default language

-💡 **Pro Tip**: Use the Setup Helper command to extract your Database ID automatically from your Notion database URL!
+💡 **Tip**: Use the Setup Helper command to extract your Database ID from your Notion database URL.

-## 🎯 Usage
+## 📖 Usage

 ### 🔍 Search Snippets
-- Use **"Search Snippets"** command
+- Use the "Search Snippets" command
-- Type to search by name, description, or language
+- Search by name, description, or language
 - Filter by programming language using the dropdown
 - **⌘+C** - Copy code to clipboard
 - **⌘+V** - Paste code directly to active app